Business Continuity SErvices

 The 3-2-1 method

-It is very likely that data loss will occur if you only have a single copy of a set of data.
+First the hard truth: It is much more likely that data loss will occur if you only have one and only one copy of your data.

 Whether it is a thunderstorm that fries your power supply or something as simple as someone accidently spilling coffee onto your laptop, the truth is that all equipment has a finite lifespan, and even without an accident happening, you computer can simply get old and die.
 Sure, you might have a warranty that'll replace the physical computer, but what about your data?
 Isn't that the most valuable thing on your computer?